status-im/nim-bearssl/README.md

 ```

 `BearSSL` itself is compiled as part of your project - there is no need to install any third-party libraries.

+## Developer notes

+When updating the library, `c2nim` is used via `regenerate.sh` to update the RAW ABI files.
+Manual editing is then needed to make a few adjustments to the mapping, after which the files can be generated.

+When adding new convenience functions, these should be addeed to `bearssl/` instead of the generated files.

 ## License